-Develop your news sense and enhance your portfolio working with UWE Bristol student media, including the Hub Radio and Hub Voice student magazine.
-Cellar Door magazine, published by our students, will give you the opportunity to showcase your creative writing, and you can also bring creative screenplays to life at our Centre for Music.
+Develop your news sense, working with UWE Bristol student media, including the Hub Radio and Hub Voice student magazine.
+Cellar Door magazine, published by our students, gives you the opportunity to showcase your creative writing.
+You can also bring creative screenplays to life in collaboration with our filmmaking department.

 Socialise and learn

 Supplement your studies with trips to cultural events and visits from highly experienced industry professionals.
 We'll also encourage you to set up your own social and creative enterprises, such as blogs, zines and writing groups.